 My background is in Chemistry and my is PhD in Biomedical Materials, both graduated from the University of Manchester.
 My PhD involved developing a novel electrospun substrate as a cell delivery scaffold for delivery into the eye.
 Immediately after my PhD I worked in industry in a medical device development company based at the Manchester Science Park, as a Clinical Research Fellow (Product Technologist).
 After moving back into academia I worked on developing a novel eye treatment for keratoconus as my first postdoctoral research associate position.

 Since then I have successfully been awarded funding for my own research fellowship by the EPSRC, working on novel innovative interdisciplinary research.
 I now am working on my own research as Primary Investigator developing a novel medical implant for the eye.
 During this fellowship I will be working closely with the industrial and clinical sectors to develop the implant.
 I am looking forward to working on my own research and leading my own multidisciplinary research team.

 - Winner (AUD$ 1000) for Presentation at Anterior Segment for "Development of a Novel Chemical Cross-linker for the Treatment of Keratoconus".
-(Prize, ARVO-Asia Translational Vision Summit 2017)
+(ARVO-Asia Translational Vision Summit, 2017)

 Other Personal Distinctions